emmajanedrews/base-template/_posts/2017-07-26-when-is-the-best-time-to-sell.md

 {% include pullquote.html %}

 We simply don’t know what the future of the housing market will look like.
 What we do know is that right now is a great time to be a seller.
-In fact, **this is one of the best selling markets in our history.**
+In fact, **this is one of the best-selling markets in our history.**

 But regardless of other factors, the time of year does consistently have an impact on the market.
 Spring and summer are typically the busiest times of year in real estate, while fall and winter tend to be less so.